What we collect

 We do NOT collect IP addresses.

-The raw IP address data is never stored in our logs, databases or anywhere on disk at all.
+The raw IP address data is never stored in our logs, databases, or anywhere on disk at all.

 User Agent